 /contrib is a place for user-maintained programs and resources that everyone can use.
 If you're interested in maintaining software, use the /contrib/bin/contrib-req command to send a request to tstaff.

-/data and /nbu are places for storage of large amounts of data or data important to more than one user.
-Most research data will go in /data, while large amounts of temporary data may go in /nbu, or not-backed-up.
+/data (backed up, but no .snapshots) and /nbu (not backed up and no .snapshots) are places for storage of large amounts of data or data important to more than one user.
+Most research data will go in /data, while large amounts of temporary data may go in /nbu.
 Email tstaff to request a personal or group directory on either of these filesystems.